Promptly return unused Metaspace memory to the operating system and reduce Metaspace memory footprint.

 We do not need the Occupancy Bitmaps anymore.
 That reduces memory costs by 128 KB per GB Metaspace.

-There are many ways we can use to fine-tune the behavior of the Metaspace allocator, the most important being:
+There are many ways to fine-tune the behavior of the Metaspace allocator, the most important being:

-- Commit granule size: a coarser size would reduce the beneficial effects of uncommitting memory but decrease the vma fragmentation at the OS layer.
+- Commit granule size: a coarser size would reduce the beneficial effects of uncommitting memory but decrease the virtual memory fragmentation at the OS layer.

 - Whether chunks handed to class loaders should be fully committed, partly committed or left uncommitted.
 Fully committing chunks at that stage disables the committing-on-demand feature; it will save some calls into the Metaspace allocator later on at the cost of using more memory.
 In practice, that effect has been shown to be not measurable however and a good practice seems to be to just commit the first granule of a chunk and leave subsequent areas uncommitted.